Movement and Expressive Therapy

 Movement is our first language.
 As infants we use our bodies to explore the world, communicate our needs and to relate to others.
 In therapy, I use movement to help my clients expand their understanding and relationship with themselves in order to heal and grow.

-Many clients are hesitant about dance/movement therapy, because they don’t think they are good dancers.
+Many clients are curious about about dance/movement therapy yet also hesitant because they don’t think they are good dancers.
 While some clients may choose to dance in the traditional sense in session, in my work I use simple movements, breathing, body scans and movement interventions.

 Each client’s needs and relationship to her body is different as is each person’s comfort level.
 I begin where the client is and offer interventions appropriate to the treatment.
 Some clients want to work primarily in movement to work through issues such as trauma, boundaries, and self-esteem.
 Some clients want help to manage anxiety, depression, and stress and find that being able to engage the body as well as the mind helps tremendously in healing.

 In our therapy sessions I may use other expressive interventions such as writing and art making to help explore issues that may come up in treatment sessions.